Skip to content

 Batch operations

 Select multiple parts using the checkboxes, or click Select all to select every visible part.
-Available batch actions depend on the selected parts:
+A floating command bar appears with the selected count and the available actions:

 ActionAvailability